 When your child starts at secondary school their entitlement to receive transport assistance will automatically be assessed.
 If your child is eligible to receive help an application form will be issued to your home address in June.

 3a Renewing travel passes

-Once your child has been granted transport assistance this will be automatically renewed each year if you are still entitled.
-The Council will advise you if you are no longer eligible.
+Once your child has been awarded travelling expenses this will be automatically renewed each year if you are still entitled.
+The Council will advise you if you are longer eligible.